jas0ndiamond/thingworx-flightgear-edge/doc/SETUP.md

 ---
 ### ThingWorx Platform Configuration ###
 1. Start up the ThingWorx Platform.
+1. From the ThingWorx Platform Composer:
+    1. Import all of the DataShapes entities (DataShapes*) from the `thingworx-flightgear-edge/entities` directory.
-1. In the ThingWorx Platform Composer, import all entities from the `thingworx-flightgear-edge/entities` directory.
-One of the imports is the Platform Application Key expected by the ThingWorx Edge SDK applications in this project.
+    1. Import all of the Things entities (Things*) from the `thingworx-flightgear-edge/entities` directory.
+    1. Import the Application Key entity ApplicationKeys_EdgeKey.xml.
+This is expected by the ThingWorx Edge SDK applications in this project.

 ---
 ### Building ###